 What kind of park services are available?

-The RV sites provide water, 30A power, and a 20A household outlet (Site #1 also has 50A service and sewer, but costs extra).
+The RV sites provide water, 30A power, and a 20A household outlet (Site #1 also has 50A service for larger RV’s and septic).
 There is a sewer dump station inside the campground, as well as restroom and shower facilities for those tent campers.